Welcome to the Corrections Center of Northwest Ohio

 How to Contact an Inmate

 Telephone calls and e-mails cannot be transferred to an inmate incarcerated at CCNO.
 Messages cannot be given to the inmate via the receptionist.

 CCNO offers Jail Voicemail as a way to leave a message for an inmate.
 You can leave personal voice mails by calling (866) 516-0115.
 Fees may apply when leaving a message.
 For more information, you can click on the link below:

 In the event of a family emergency, your call will be transferred to the Shift Commander .
 They will assist in getting the information to the inmate.
 The inmate will be notified to contact the caller via the inmate telephone system.

 If a family member dies or becomes critically ill and you wish to seek a furlough for an inmate, you must contact the sentencing court or courts.
 Only a Judge can grant a furlough.

 When sending correspondence to an inmate, please write the inmate's full legal name on the envelope, booking number and send it in care of:

 |Stryker, OH 43557-9418|

-Sending an Offender PackagesIf requested by the sentencing court, clothing for court appearances may be sent to offenders.
-Clothing will be placed in the offender's property bag.
-Any package marked "perishable" will be returned to the sender.
-No foodstuffs or perishable items will be accepted through the mail or given to an offender.
-All prescription medications sent to an offender through the mail will be forwarded to the Medical Staff for evaluation, verification and storage until the release of the offender.
+All prescription medications sent to an inmate through the mail will be forwarded to the Medical Staff for evaluation, verification and storage until the release of the inmate.
 CCNO's physician will have to approve the dispensing of the medication.